LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Initialization/_Initialization.md

 copy initialization consists of appending an equal sign followed by the value to which the variable is initialized:

-  type identifier = initial_value;
+  [type] [identifier] = initial_value;

-Much like copy assignment, this copies the value on the right-hand side of the equals to the variable being created on the left-hand side.
+This copies the value on the right-hand side of the equals to the variable being created on the left-hand side.
+Much like copy assignment, copy initialization occurs when a variable is defined for the first time rather than when a previously defined variable is used.

 For example, to declare a variable of type int called x and initialize it to a value of zero from the same moment it is declared, we can write: